bufbuild-ru/docs/docs/protovalidate/quickstart/index.md

 +++

-For a deep dive into using Protovalidate for RPC APIs with executable tutorials, explore one of these example Protovalidate integrations:
+For a deep dive into using Protovalidate for RPC APIs, explore one of the Protovalidate integration quickstarts:

 - [Connect RPC and Go](connect-go/)
 - [gRPC and Go](grpc-go/)
 - [gRPC and Java](grpc-java/)
 - [gRPC and Python](grpc-python/)

-### Validating Kafka messages
+### Validate Kafka messages

 In traditional Kafka, brokers are simple data pipes — they have no understanding of what data traverses them.
 Though this simplicity helped Kafka gain ubiquity, most data sent through Kafka topics is structured and should follow a schema.